Scholarships at University of the Incarnate Word (2025–2026 Costs & Aid)

 💰 Cost of Attendance at University of the Incarnate Word

-Reciprocity & Regional Discounts: UIW is a private university and does not participate in WUE, MSEP, or Texas reciprocal tuition programs.
+Reciprocity & Regional Programs: UIW is a private university and does not participate in WUE, MSEP, or Texas reciprocal tuition programs.
 Families instead rely on UIW’s own scholarships and grants to reduce cost.

 Some institutional scholarships and need-based aid at UIW may require completing the CSS Profile in addition to the FAFSA.
 Check requirements carefully so your student doesn’t miss out.